SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/EnumMatrixInputsMappingNameType.md

 # EnumMatrixInputsMappingNameType simple type

-List of options that can be used as type in the Matrix Mapping.
+List of options that can be used as type in the matrix mapping.

 ## Content Type